daveyvandijk/Ollavey/README.md

 - Clean, modern web interface
 - Works on desktop and mobile browsers

+### Settings Menu
+- The settings menu is closed by default and can be toggled using the ⚙️ button.

 ## 🛠 Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - Backend: Python (Flask)